ooni/psiphon/README.md

 # github.com/ooni/psiphon

+⚠️⚠️⚠️: As of 2023-01-05, this repository is archived because it seems we can depend on Psiphon just using Go modules.

 Package psiphon vendors psiphon-tunnel-core and some of its dependencies.
 To this end, we use the `tunnel-core` subpackage.
 We construct this repository using the `client-staging` branch of